 Some Medicare items require a referral.
 For example, oral and maxillofacial service items require a referral from an orthodontist.

 Prescribed dental patient certification

-When providing treatment under the scheme, you must certify that your patient meets all of the eligibility requirements of a prescribed dental patient.
+When providing treatment under the scheme, you must certify in your claims that your patient meets all of the eligibility requirements of a prescribed dental patient.
 This includes age and condition requirements.

 You’ll need to include the text certified dental patient on the patient’s account or in the text field of a Medicare claim for benefits.

 This requirement applies for new patients and also existing patients who were previously registered under the scheme with the agency.

 For information on eligible conditions under the scheme, visit the Department of Health and Aged Care’s MBS Online website.